manavortex/FurnitureCatalogue/FurnitureCatalogue_DevUtility/test/README.md

 Headless path needs `.scripts/test_stubs.lua`, because of some missing library dependencies (LibAddonMenu, LibAsync, etc).
 It's not loaded when run in-game.

-Some headless tests fail if they need GUI and other stuff.
-It's OK, not an error.
+Some headless tests may show errors if they need GUI and other stuff.
+It's OK, not a test fail.
+Try again in-game to be sure.